 This Easter will be unlike the Easters most of us have experienced in the past, but I hope that it will be especially meaningful, in a good way, for each one.
-I am linking my Ten Things of Thankful post to the blog hop hosted by Kristi of Thankful Me
+I am linking my Ten Things of Thankful post to the blog hop hosted by Kristi of Thankful Me.

 When I descend our hillside, I am pretty careful about where I place my feet, for fear of stumbling on a branch, turning my ankle, or worse yet, falling.
 The other day I was thankful I was being so careful, so I didn’t step right on top of this little garter snake.
 They are perfectly harmless, and this one was probably no more than 18” long.

-leaves and fir cones that I almost didn't see him.
+This garter snake blended so well with the dead leaves and fir cones that I almost didn't see him. |

 The weather has been nice enough that the grass growing on what we refer to as our yard had reached the point we didn't think the deer were keeping up with their job of mowing it, so Vic was able to get out today and mow most of it.
 There are three thankfuls here.
 Yeah, that the grass was dry enough to mow.
 Yeah, that the tractor mower started right up!
 Yeah, that Vic had the energy he needed to do the job.